 Your local Brite Dental clinics are happy to be part of the Childsmile programme for Scotland.
-Childsmile was created in 2008 in partnership with various dental practices, nurseries and schools nationwide and as a result, there have been significant improvements in child oral health in Scotland (we used to have really bad child dental health).
+Childsmile was created in partnership with various dental practices, nurseries and schools nationwide and as a result, there have been significant improvements in child oral health in Scotland.

 The core of the programme was to create access for families who would not otherwise have access to dental services for their young children, especially those in areas with poor child dental care.
 The programme helps parents or carers to understand the importance of baby teeth in the development of a child's adult teeth.
 It also helps adults understand how to look after their toddlers with regards to oral health.
 Advice for parents includes: